 Cluster munitions can currently still be found in the vicinity of the target areas on approximately 2.4 million square meters.

 Demining of minefields in the Municipality of Šid (villages of Jamena, Morović and Batrovci - border area with Croatia), in the area of over 5.9 million square meters, was completed in the period 2003 - 2009, on 44 project locations, removing 5,139 items of various types of mines and unexploded ordnance.

 In 2009, the Mine Action Centre of Serbia (MACS) obtained information that there are mine suspected areas remaining also in Municipalities of Bujanovac and Preševo, containing various types of mines (groups of mines).
 After survey of these areas, 10 locations were confirmed as mine hazardous areas in Bujanovac Municipality in the extent of 3.5 million square meters.

 By the end of 2019 operational season, 1.2 million square meters of mine suspected/contaminated remain to be technically treated and demined.

 Clearance of landmines and ERW

-ITF is assisting Serbian Mine Action Centre through the enhancement of their capacities.
-This includes provision of GPS devices, and office equipment purchases, that will allow employees to implement their everyday tasks on the field, and prepare detailed projects for demining and cluster munitions clearance in the future.
+ITF assists the Mine Action Centre of Serbia through the enhancement of their capacities.
+This included provision of GPS devices, and office equipment and vehicle purchases, trainings and similar assistance that will allow employees to implement their everyday tasks on the field, and prepare detailed projects for demining and cluster munitions clearance in the future.

 For more information on ITF’s past activities in Serbia, we welcome you to consult our Annual Reports.